-For additional information contact: Al Rendon, WT6K, Affairs Officer South Bay Amateur Radio Association - SBARA WT6K@arrl.net
+For additional information contact:

+Al Rendon, WT6K, Affairs Officer South Bay Amateur Radio Association - SBARA WT6K@arrl.net

-"Who ya' gonna call?
-Fremont's Radio Hams!"
-Public Demo of Emergency Communications June 22 and 23
+"Celebrating 100 Years of Amateur Radio!"
+Public Demo of Emergency Communications June 28 and 29

-Fremont, Ca. June 17, 2013 - Despite the Internet, cell phones, email and modern communications, every year whole regions find themselves in the dark.
+Fremont, Ca. June 15, 2014 - Despite the Internet, cell phones, email and modern communications, every year whole regions find themselves in the dark.
 Tornadoes, fires, storms, ice and even the occasional cutting of fiber optic cables leave people without the means to communicate.
 In these cases, the one consistent service that has never failed has been Amateur Radio.
 These radio operators, often called "hams" provide backup communications for everything from the American Red Cross to FEMA and even for the International Space Station.
 Your Fremont "hams" will join with thousands of other Amateur Radio operators showing their emergency capabilities this weekend.
+Field Day is part educational event, part operating event, part public relations event - and ALL about FUN!